Temps and termites are on the rise. Schedule your free inspection today.

 Remember, in Fact 6, when we discussed the compound eyes of a fly?
 Well, they also play a role in how houseflies find a partner.

 Studies show that there’s a specific region within the eyes of a male fly called the "love spot."
 It is pretty much used for detecting and chasing female flies.
 This "spot" is located within the dorsofrontal region of their eyes.
-This is typically used to detect small target motion, however, males also use it to stay “locked onto potential mates during aerial pursuit.”
+This is typically used to detect small target motion.
+However, males also use it to stay “locked onto potential mates during aerial pursuit.”

 If you’re experiencing a fly problem, don’t hesitate to contact the fly control experts at Western Exterminator.
+Our technicians are trained to identify the source of any fly infestation, determine potential attractants and entry points, and then decide which pest control methods will work best for your property.